 Many countries require the use of a so called trunk prefix for national calls.
 A trunk prefix is, in most cases, a single digit code, often 0, added before the national subscriber number.
 This code must be left out when dialing in from abroad.

 Here's a trunk prefix list for all countries using one.
 Note that there are 2 countries where, for some phone numbers, the initial zero is part of the actual phone number so there is no need to remove it: Italy and Ivory Coast.

-Most telephone service providers (fixed and wireless) provide the option to block international calling.
-Some even have this as a default feature.
-So, before trying to place a direct international call make sure you are permitted to do it.
+Most telephone service providers (fixed and wireless) have the option to block international calling.
+Some even have this as a default feature while some smaller, often prepaid wireless plans may not even feature these types of calls.
+So, before trying to place a direct international call make sure your calling service allows it.

-A feature offered by some VoIP service providers is to call internationally WITHOUT DIALING 011 FIRST.
-Having this feature turned on usually means that you must leave out the 011 Exit Code or your will not be able to dial out.
+A feature offered by some VoIP service providers is to call internationally without dialing 011 first if you are in the US.
+Having this feature turned on usually means that you should leave out the 011 Exit code or your might not be able to call.